 Jerome Alexander Magic Minerals*

-product that balances out skin tone in a matter of seconds?
+A beauty product that balances out skin tone in a matter of seconds?
 That’s what Jerome Alexander Magic Minerals powder does.
 Jerome Alexander Magic Minerals powder is suitable for skintones, and promises to conceal & cover.

 The packaging for Jerome Alexander Magic Minerals didn’t wow me, it looked like toy make-up but I reserved my thoughts until I opened it.
 It’s about how the actual product performs, right?!

 The packaging of the product itself isn’t too bad at all.
 For £9.99, the set comes with a brush and a sponge pad which will both come in handy.

 I wasn’t expecting much from the brush but it’s softer than I thought it would be, it hasn’t shed and it’s the right size for swirling it into the powder.

 The Jerome Alexander Magic Minerals claims to be an all-in-one, a one-shade-suits-all type of powder.
 It contains foundation, concealer and colour correctors – all in one.